dbxone/dbxchain/docs/architecture.md

 Name blinding
 -------------

-- This is `theoreticalbts` idea for an interesting feature
+- This is `theoreticaldbx` idea for an interesting feature

 This is a feature implemented in Namecoin.
 It is a commit/reveal procedure to prevent front-running of name registration.
 When registering a new name, you can *commit* `(H(name + separator + salt), recipient_pubkey)` in one tx, then within 24 hours,